 12. Download a New Playlist

 Music is an incredibly powerful tool that you can use to your advantage when working out.
-However, after some time of listening to the same songs over and over, you will probably notice that you are no longer motivated by them.
+However, after some time of listening to the same songs over and over, you will probably notice that you are no longer stay motivated by them.

 Make sure to update your playlist regularly as the songs that you listen to can have an effect on your attitude towards working out.